General Biography

 Her two-disc CD of Chopin works on an original Graf and Pleyel, including the E minor Concerto with period orchestra, is produced by the Polish National Institute of Frederic Chopin.
 It has been praised as truly “...respecting and brilliantly realising the notations of the composer’s text, caring for elegance and nobility of sound, putting as much sensitivity as possible inter her interpretations…will more than once have the chance to enchant world audiences with her art,” by Marcin Majchrowski.

-Dr. Zhang holds a Bachelor of Music (BM) and Master of Music (MM) from The Juilliard School, as well as a Doctor of Musical Arts (DMA) from the University of Michigan and a second MM in fortepiano performance.
+Dr. Zhang holds a Bachelor of Music (BM) and Master of Music (MM) from The Juilliard School as a Kovner Fellow, as well as a Doctor of Musical Arts (DMA) and a second MM in fortepiano performance from the University of Michigan-Ann Arbor.
 She won the top graduation awards at both institutions upon graduation, as well as academic honors from both, and chamber honors from Juilliard.
 Her influential teachers include Veda Kaplinsky, Logan Skelton, Joseph Kalichstein, Emanuel Ax, Malcolm Bilson, and Tobias Koch.
 She is a Bosendorfer and Yamaha Worldwide Artist.